The future is open

 The coming years will bring an era of unprecedented scientific and technological advancement.
 Exponential progress in artificial intelligence is converging with central advances in other key fields to dramatically accelerate the pace of innovation across virtually all domains.

-This inflection point provides an unparalleled opportunity, and an urgent mandate, to fundamentally rethink the institutions, systems, and tools that drive scientific progress.
+This inflection point provides an unparalleled opportunity – and an urgent mandate – to fundamentally rethink the institutions, systems, and tools that drive scientific progress.
 We believe an abundant future for all is possible – but not inevitable.
 To bring it about, we must rebuild the machinery of science to be more efficient, scalable, and open.
-We need visionary leaders who drive transformative change in the way science is funded, conducted, and communicated.
+We need visionary leaders who are compelled by the challenge of driving transformative change in the way science is funded, conducted, and communicated.

 Our Mission and Vision